lilactorial/487-hw2/README.md

 **Programming Language:**  Python

-Please see the .mp4 files to see usage as well as possible errors being checked.
+Please see the .mp4 files in the use-videos.zip to see usage as well as possible errors being checked.